melisgl/journal/README.md

     delivered to a thread running Lisp or foreign code called from Lisp, a Lisp condition is typically signalled.
 If the handler for this condition unwinds the stack, then we have an asynchronous unwind.
-    Another example is `BT:INTERRUPT-THREAD` which, as it can execute arbitrary code, may unwind the stack in the target thread.
+    Another example is `BT:INTERRUPT-THREAD`, which, as it can execute arbitrary code, may unwind the stack in the target thread.

 <a id="x-28JOURNAL-3A-40BOOLEAN-VALUED-SYMBOL-20MGL-PAX-3AGLOSSARY-TERM-29"></a>